People in my ear think I can do 13 things at once.

 And this is an important point overlooked.

-The Democrats love to run around and talk about 42, three, whatever it is, million people uninsured.
+The Democrats love to run around and talk about 42, 3, whatever it is, million people uninsured.

-If we just everybody had government-sponsored health insurance, and everybody would get medical coverage when they need No, they wouldn't.
+And if we just, everybody had government-sponsored health insurance and everybody would get medical coverage when they need it.

 Health insurance does not automatically lead to health care.